rohanwright/ha-pisignage/readme.md

 - **Connection Issues**: Ensure your Home Assistant instance can reach your PiSignage server and that the credentials are correct.
 - **Missing Players**: Make sure your players are registered with the PiSignage server and are online.
 - **Playlist Control**: If playlist switching doesn't work, verify that the playlist names match exactly (case-sensitive).
+- **CEC Not Working**: Check if your player has CEC support enabled.
+If CEC functionality is causing issues, you can disable it in the integration's configuration options.
+- **Two-Factor Authentication**: If you're having issues with 2FA, make sure you're entering the correct OTP code during setup.

 ## Credit